 Our Alumni seeking employment are also in our Symplicity database.
 If you are specifically seeking more experienced workers, you can indicate so on your job posting and resumes of Alumni specifically will be sent to you.

-Info sessions are a good way to build your brand on campus.
-Hosting a session allows you to promote your organization, talk about company culture, share career opportunities, and meet prospective candidates.
+Hosting a session allows employers to promote your organization, talk about company culture, share career opportunities, and meet prospective candidates.
 Information sessions are typically an hour long during lunch (12:00-1:00 pm) Monday-Friday.
-In that hour its best to provide a 10-20 minute presentation then 10 minutes for questions and the opportunity for networking.
-If you are interested in hosting a session Contact Brittney Forrest .(internal link to her meet the staff profile).
+In that hour its best to provide a 15-25 minute presentation followed by questions and networking.
+It’s ideal to bring a Speed School alumni, recent college grad, and/or engineer, if possible.
+Also, applicants are most engaged with product displays and demos.

 The Career defines Third-party recruiters as agencies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities for other organizations rather than for internal positions.
 This includes entities that make referrals or recruit for profit or not for profit, and it includes agencies that collect student information to be disclosed to employers for purposes of recruitment and employment.
 Examples are employment agencies, search firms, contract recruiters, venture capital firms acting on behalf of their portfolio companies, and online job posting or resume referral services.

 Third party recruiters may utilize Career Center job listing services, participate in on-campus recruiting but they may not attend engineering career fairs.
 They will be required to verify in advance whether they are recruiting for their own organizations or for their clients.
 Third-party firms who are recruiting for positions within their own organizations must clearly differentiate those opportunities from their client engagements.
 Failure to abide by these third-party requirements will result in loss of access to Career Center services.